vmvargas/gabobrown-website/src/pages/portfolio/2019-06-29-new-created-by-vic.md

         Human figures are used to add warmth, they help build an emotional connection and tell the story.
 Characters are stylized and not anatomically precise.
-Composed of irregular shapes, characters are designed for expression rather than individual identity.
+Composed of irregular shapes, characters are designed for actions rather than individual identity.
       name: Human Figures
     - description: >-
         At the essence of Product, Illustration is the clever use of simple